manesn/E06b-Sound-and-Music/README.md

 As always, update the LICENSE and README.md.

 When you are done, commit and push your changes to GitHub.
 Then submit the URL of your repository on Canvas.

+# That's said and done.

+# A note- the music file has a delay at the beginning due to Musescore being bothersome, but I did compose a song.
+# One of the sounds I recorded ("notsidious.ogg") gets partially cut off when you enter game mode.
+Check the sound out in editing mode, it plays fine there.
+Definitely my favorite of the three I produced.